 In Queensland, the Succession Act 1981 (Qld) (the “Act”) specifies who has the right to bring a family provision application.
 Eligible applicants can include your spouse, former spouse, children, adopted children, step-children or other dependants.

-For the purposes of this article, the focus will be confined to step-children and other dependants.
+The focus of this article will be confined to step-children and other dependants.

 Here is a scenario to help you understand: